jarviscanada/jarvis_data_eng_JjFalcon/core_java/grep/README.md

 This program assumes that each file contains simple text lines.
 This program will run slowly if a file is large and contains structured data.
-Consider advance search algorithms to handle complex files.
+Consider advanced search algorithms to handle complex files.

 # Test
 Tested from the local machine using 2 files grepTestCase01.txt and grepTestCase02.txt.
-Both file contains lines with the target text "dog" both as a standalone and part of a word ie; hotdog.
+Both files contain lines with the target text "dog" both as a standalone and part of a word ie; hotdog.
 Ran the program via the Docker image and confirmed expected test results.

 [/data:](https://github.com/jarviscanada/jarvis_data_eng_JjFalcon/tree/develop/core_java/grep/data)